mig8447/mig8447.github.io/_drafts/upgrading-your-oracle-dbcs-to-apex-18-1-0.markdown

 {: .notice}

 # Who is this guide for?
-This guide is intended for users wanting to
+This guide is intended for users wanting to upgrade the APEX version